shaunbloom/dockerized-react-site/README.md

 - Run docker client
 - Clone repo to your local
-- CD to into local the local copies root from command prompt
+- CD to into the local copies root from command prompt
 - Execute 'docker-compose -f docker-compose-sbloom-react-v2.yml up --build' from the root folder
 - Wait for build to complete with message "Configuration complete; ready for start up"
 - Open new command prompt